-The problem with the cranial nerve is usually an isolated condition and the child is otherwise completely normal.
-However, some patients with Duane syndrome have other problems, such as hearing impairment, Goldenhar syndrome, spinal and vertebral abnormalities.
+Not usually, however, some patients with Duane syndrome have other problems, such as hearing impairment, Goldenhar syndrome, spinal and vertebral abnormalities.
 There is also an increased frequency of Duane syndrome in patients with thalidomide exposure.

 For the majority of patients, Duane syndrome does not require surgical treatment.
 Surgery for Duane syndrome is indicated for one of four reasons: